Filippo-Corti/Filippo-Corti/README.md

 Hi, I'm Filippo Corti
 =====================================================================================================================================

-🎓  Digital Communication Student in Milan
+🎓 'Computer Science for New Media Communications' Student in Milan

 ###